ntex-rs/examples/diesel/README.md

 # diesel

-Basic integration of [Diesel](https://diesel.rs/) using SQLite for Actix web.
+Basic integration of [Diesel](https://diesel.rs/) using SQLite for Ntex.

 ## Usage